Lymphoedema Services

 Our Lymphoedema Service is based at Warwick Myton Hospice and serves both Myton and community patients of Coventry, Rugby and South Warwickshire.

-Our team is able to provide a service for patients with lymphoedema secondary to cancer and/or its treatment, with the aim of reducing and relieving, as much as possible, the symptoms of lymphoedema.
+Our team is able to provide a service for people with lymphoedema secondary to cancer and/or its treatment, with the aim of reducing and relieving, as much as possible, the symptoms of lymphoedema.
+We run clinics at Warwick Myton, Coventry Myton.
+We also offer a home visiting service for those patients who are housebound.

 Lymphoedema is a swelling in the tissues which happens when lymph fluid cannot drain away.

-Some people develop lymphoedema if they have lymph glands removed during cancer surgery or have had radiotherapy (the radiotherapy can damage the lymph nodes/vessels).
-Some people with cancer may also develop lymphoedema because the cancer is blocking the lymph vessels or nodes.
+Some people develop lymphoedema if they have lymph nodes removed during cancer surgery or have had radiotherapy as part of their treatment.
+Some people with cancer may also develop lymphoedema because the cancer affects the drainage of the fluid.

-The swelling can affect arms, legs, body, head or genitals, and may cause heaviness, pain, tightness, loss of function, dry/hardened skin and make the patient more susceptible to episodes of cellulitis (inflammation of the tissues).
+The swelling can affect arms, legs, body, face/neck or genitals, and may cause heaviness, pain, tightness, loss of function, dry/hardened skin and make the person more susceptible to episodes of infection (cellulitis).

 If you are a medical professional and wish to refer a patient please click here.